jh1236/HandballBackend/docs/Games Endpoints.md

     - True if the stats of each player should be included
 - includePreviousCards: bool (official only)
     - True if the cards each team has previously received should be included
+- includeByes: bool
+    - True if byes should be returned

 #### Return Structure